tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 control technologies and tunnel techniques to carry traffic across the network.
 It is expected that a standardized data model for slice policy will facilitate the instantiation and management of slice aggregates on slice policy capable nodes.
+A YANG data model for the slice policy instantiation on network devices is described in {{!I-D.bestbar-teas-yang-slice-policy}}.

 It is also possible to distribute the slice policy to network devices using several mechanisms, including protocols such as NETCONF or RESTCONF, or exchanging it using a suitable routing protocol that network devices participate in (such as IGP(s) or BGP).
+The extensions to enable specific protocols to carry a slice policy definition will be described in separate documents.

 ### Slice Policy Data Plane Selector {#SliceSelector}

-A router MUST be able to identify a packet belonging to a slice aggregate before it can apply the proper forwarding treatment or S-PHB associated with the slice policy.
+A router MUST be able to identify a packet belonging to a slice aggregate before it can apply the associated forwarding treatment or S-PHB.
 One or more fields within the packet MAY be used as an SS to do this.

-Forwarding Address Slice Selector:
+Forwarding Address Based Slice Selector:

->  One approach to distinguish packets targeted to a destination but belonging to different slice aggregates is to assign multiple forwarding addresses (or multiple MPLS label bindings in the case of MPLS network) for the same node -- one for each slice aggregate that traffic can be steered on towards the destination.
-For example, when realizing a network slice over an IP dataplane, the same destination can be assigned multiple IP addresses (or multiple SRv6 locators in the case of SRv6 network) to enable steering of traffic to the same destination over multiple slice policies.
+>  It is possible to assign a different forwarding address (or MPLS forwarding
+>  label in case of MPLS network) for each slice aggregate on a specific node

-> Similarly, for MPLS dataplane, {{!RFC3031}} states in Section 2.1
+>  in the network. {{!RFC3031}} states in Section 2.1 that: 'Some routers
-that: 'Some routers analyze a packet's network layer header not merely to choose the packet's next hop, but also to determine a packet's "precedence" or "class of service"'.
-In such case, the same destination can be assigned multiple MPLS label bindings corresponding to an LSP that traverses network resources of a specific slice aggregate towards the destination.
+>  analyze a packet's network layer header not merely to choose the packet's
+>  next hop, but also to determine a packet's "precedence" or "class of

-> The slice aggregate specific forwarding address (or MPLS forwarding label) can be
+>  service"'.
+Assigning a unique forwarding address (or MPLS forwarding label)
+>  to each slice aggregate allows slice aggregate packets destined to a node
+>  to be distinguished by the destination address (or
+>  MPLS forwarding label) that is carried in the packet.
-> carried in the packet to allow (IP or MPLS) routers along the path to identify the packets and apply the respective S-PHB and forwarding treatment.
-This approach requires maintaining per slice aggregate state for each destination in the network in both the control and data plane and on each router in the network.

-> For example, consider a network slicing provider with a network composed of 'N' nodes, each with 'K' adjacencies to its neighbors.
-Assuming a node is reachable in as many as 'M' slice policies, the node will have to assign and advertise reachability for 'N' unique forwarding addresses, or MPLS forwarding labels.
+> This approach requires maintaining per slice aggregate state for each destination in the network in both the control and data plane and on each router in the network.
+For example, consider a network slicing provider with a network composed of 'N' nodes, each with 'K' adjacencies to its neighbors.
+Assuming a node can be reached over 'M' different slice aggregates, the node will have to assign and advertise reachability for 'N' unique forwarding addresses, or MPLS forwarding labels.
 Similarly, each node will have to assign a unique forwarding address (or MPLS forwarding label) for each of its 'K' adjacencies to enable strict steering over each.
+The total number of control and data plane states that need to be stored and programmed in a router's forwarding is (N+K)\*M states.
-Consequently, the control plane at any node in the network will need to store as many as (N+K)\*M states.
-In addition, a node will have to store and program (N+K)\*M forwarding addresses or labels entries in its Forwarding Information Base (FIB) to realize this.
-Therefore, as 'N', 'K', and 'M' parameters increase, this approach will have scalability challenges both in the control and data planes.
+Hence, as 'N', 'K', and 'M' parameters increase, this approach suffers from scalability challenges both in the control and data planes.

-Global Identifier Slice Selector:
+Global Identifier Based Slice Selector:

-> A slice policy can include a global Slice Selector (SS) field can be carried in each packet to identify the packet belonging to a specific slice aggregate, independent of the forwarding address or MPLS forwarding label that is bound to the destination.
-Routers within the slice policy domain can use the forwarding address (or MPLS forwarding label) to determine the forwarding path, and use the SS field in the packet to determine the specific S-PHB that gets applied on the packet.
-This approach allows better scale since it relies on a single forwarding address or MPLS label binding to be used independent of the number of slice policies required along the path.
+> A slice policy can include a global Slice Selector (SS) field that is carried in each packet to associate it to a specific slice aggregate, independent of the forwarding address or MPLS forwarding label that is bound to the destination.
+Routers within the slice policy domain can use the forwarding address (or MPLS forwarding label) to determine the forwarding path (next-hop), and use the SS field in the packet to infer the specific forwarding treatment that needs to be applied on the packet.
+This approach achieves better scale as the number slice aggregates grow.
-In this case, the additional SS field will need to be carried, and maintained in each packet while it traverses the slice policy domain.

-> The SS can be carried in one of multiple fields within the packet, depending on the dataplane type used.
-For example, in MPLS networks, the SS can be represented as a global MPLS label that is carried in the packet's MPLS label stack.
+> The SS can be carried in one of multiple fields within the packet, depending on the dataplane used.
+For example, in MPLS networks, the SS can be encoded within an MPLS label that is carried in the packet's MPLS label stack.
 All packets that belong to the same slice aggregate MAY carry the same SS label in the MPLS label stack.
-It is possible, as well, to have multiple SS labels that map to the same slice policy S-PHB.
+It is possible, as well, to have multiple SS map to the same slice policy.

 > The MPLS SS Label (SSL) may appear in several positions in the MPLS label stack.
 For example, the MPLS SSL can be maintained at the top of the label stack while the packet is forwarded along the MPLS path.
 In this case, the forwarding at each hop is determined by the forwarding label that resides below the SSL.  {{top-stack}} shows an example where the SSL